 Sketch, Invision, Illustrator, Photoshop, After Effects

-Our team was approached by the Design department at York University to create a new platform for equipment rentals in the YSDN program.
-The solution, called Toolbox, allows an easy equipment booking process for students, a smoother check-in and check-out experience for staff, and a more informed and easily run inventory management system for administrators.
+Our team was approached by the Design department at York University to create a new platform for their equipment rental program.
+The solution, called Toolbox, allows an easy equipment booking process for both students and staff, while creating a more informed and organized management system for administrators.

 The YSDN equipment rental program at York University allows students to select and rent out equipment to help complete projects requiring additional resources such as cameras, tripods and audio equipment.
 However, this system and process has yet to be digitalized, resulting in confusion policies, ineffective methods of enforcement, and unreported damage to equipment.
 As a group, we were tasked with creating a digitalized system for not only the students to book online, but also help the staff (also called lab monitors) and administrators easily oversee and run the program.

 How might we design an easy equipment checkout process for both the staff and students of YSDN?